aditXcode/Trace-Foundry/README.md

 Bug Bounty Reconnaissance and Vulnerability Scanner

 Trace Foundry is an open-source security research tool designed for authorized bug bounty hunting and penetration testing.
 It combines 40 specialized scanning modules with 8 Anti-False-Positive engines to deliver accurate, actionable findings across any web target.
+These projects do not 100% guarantee to find a tested security loophole

 ---